anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Friendship needs no words - it is solitude delivered from the anguish of loneliness.
+Quote: The more light you allow within you, the brighter the world you live in will be.

-By: Dag Hammarskjöld
+By: Shakti Gawain